cblx/openapi-typescript/README.md

    models: {
       default: {
-          generateMetadata: true // So I can reference types and field names }
+          generateMetadata: true // Can be used as a way to reference type names and field names }
    },
    generateComponents: {
-      schemasConst: true // So I can use model schemas to build forms/validation dynamically in Angular or in some other framework
+      schemasConst: true // Copy all schemas to a schemas.ts file, that can be used for building frontend forms/validation dynamically for example
    }

 ```